ej52/alpine-nginx-proxy/README.md

 # alpine-nginx-proxy
-Automated nginx reverse proxy for Docker containers using Alpine Linux
+Automated nginx reverse proxy for Docker containers, based on Alpine Linux and s6